-If you are new to pressure cooking there are probably a few basic questions you have right off the bat regarding the liquids added to the pot.
+If you are new to the Instant Pot there are probably a few basic questions you have right off the bat regarding the liquids added to the pot.

 - How much liquid goes in a pressure cooker?

-- Do you always have to add water to a pressure cooker?
+- Do you always have to add water to an Instant Pot?

 These might sound like pretty simple questions, but unless you’ve used a pressure cooker before it’s it’s not uncommon to wonder to yourself!